-The third annual Equity in the Job Search Symposium will take place on February 15, 2019.
+The third annual Equity in the Job Search Symposium took place on February 15, 2019.

-Members of the Yale community will gather to learn strategies for success during all stages of the job search process, learn about implicit gender bias, discuss Yale's ongoing diversity initiatives, and brainstorm strategies for working toward a more diverse and inclusive campus.
+Members of the Yale community gathered to learn strategies for success during all stages of the job search process, learned about implicit gender bias, discussed Yale's ongoing diversity initiatives, and brainstormed strategies for working toward a more diverse and inclusive campus.

 The panelists will discuss how they continue to improve diversity at different levels through their roles, and how attendees can impact their future work spaces and effectively increase inclusivity and diversity

 11:10AM - 12:10PM: Talk - Negotiation